Circumstellar disc: Stages

 Stages in circumstellar discs refer to the structure and the main composition of the disc at different times during its evolution.
-Stages include the phases when the disc is composed mainly of submicron-sized particles, the evolution of these particles into grains and larger objects, the agglomeration of larger objects into planetesimals, and the growth and orbital evolution of planetesimals into the planetary systems, like our Solar System or many other stars.
+Stages include the phases when the disc is composed mainly of submicron-sized particles, the evolution of these particles into grains and larger objects, the agglomeration of larger objects into planetesimals, and the growth and orbital evolution of planetesimals into the planetary systems, like the Solar System or many other stars.

 Major stages of evolution of circumstellar discs: